Latest NJ online poker news

 Players that are not ready to deposit may take advantage of a free $10 in chips.
 Players receive an additional $10 in pending bonus.

 New players to playMGM can receive $25 free, just for signing up.
-The only requirements are that the player be 21 or over and physically located in New Jersey.
+The only requirements are that the player is 21 or older and physically located in New Jersey.

 Additionally, playMGM will match 100 percent of the player’s first deposit.
-The match extends all the way to $1,000, so playMGM is home to one of the most generous offers in all of New Jersey.
+The match extends to $1,000, so playMGM is home to one of the most generous offers in all of New Jersey.